optozorax/unasanu/content/en/index.md

 It's important to remember that **simulation ≠ emulation**.
 These words seem similar, but they carry utterly different meanings.
 The world could be very real even if its laws of physics are simulated on a computer.

-# The Game "Life"
+# The Game of Life

 ## Structure

-The game "Life" is, in fact, not actually a game or life, but a cellular automaton.
-I need to talk about this because it’s the most illustrative example of a physical simulation, based on which many analogies can be built that are necessary for this article.
+The Game of Life is, in fact, not actually a game or life, but a cellular automaton.
+I need to talk about this because it's the most illustrative example of a physical simulation, based on which many analogies can be built that are necessary for this article.

 This automaton operates according to the following rules:
 * There is a two-dimensional infinite (or finite, closed) square grid.